Neelectric/BioLlama/manual.md

 # User manual

+NOTE: This repository is entirely experimental and unlikely to run on another machine without many hours of laborious setup and debugging of my confusing code.
+Proceed at your own risk!

 This directory contains the files of a complex and wide-reaching project.
 To replicate my approach and results, a workstation with 48Gb GPU VRAM is probably necessary, in addition to sufficient free storage space (~300Gb) and installation of the relevant CUDA/pytorch/transformers versions. requirements.txt was automatically produced by the wandb library and hopefully includes all necessary dependencies.
 Experiments were run with
 * nvidia-smi version 525.147.05
 * driver version 525.147.05